Skip to content Skip to footer navigation

 • Avoid the worst performers

-These are the top-performing printers that cost under $200 in our test.
-Some have high annual running costs so they're only worth considering if you plan to use your printer occasionally.
+This is the top-performing printer that costs under $200 in our test.
+It does have a high annual running cost and may only be worth considering if you plan to use your printer occasionally.

 • Type: Multifunction colour inkjet printer